Competitor Analysis

 View All Case Studies

-Many brands and agencies undermine the value of competitor analysis by approaching it incorrectly.
-Some of the most common mistakes include:
+Many brands and agencies undermine the value of competitor analysis by approaching it without structure or strategic intent.
+The most common mistakes we see include:

-• Limiting analysis to logos or packaging alone, without considering other customer touchpoints
+• Limiting the analysis to logos or packaging alone, without considering other customer touchpoints.

-• Focusing only on direct competitors and ignoring adjacent or global brands that influence category behaviour
+• Focusing only on direct competitors and ignoring adjacent or global brands that influence category expectations.

-• Analysing brands descriptively without mapping them across defined strategic parameters
+• Analysing brands descriptively, noting observations without mapping them against defined strategic parameters.

-• Collecting observations without translating them into clear strategic implications
+• Collecting insights without translating them into clear strategic implications for the brand being built.

-Without structured analysis and mapping, competitor research remains observational rather than strategic, offering little guidance on where a brand should realistically position itself within the market.
+Without structured analysis and mapping, competitor research remains observational rather than strategic.
+It generates interesting reading but offers little guidance on where a brand should realistically position itself within the market.

 Why is competitor analysis critical before starting brand identity or design work?